sisinflab/warprec/warprec/utils/README.md

 # 🛠️ WarpRec Utils

 The `utils` module of WarpRec provides a collection of essential utilities designed to simplify the definition and execution of recommendation experiments via configuration files.
-These tools contribute to making experiments more reproducible, maintainable, and extensible.
+These tools contribute to making experiments reproducible, maintainable, and extensible.

 ## 📚 Table of Contents
 - ✨ [Main Functionalities](#✨-main-functionalities)